TheGoodlike13/liberty_or_death/README.md

 Or their version of VirtualBox is different and does not come with this crippling limitation.

 Well, maybe I can take a guess.
-How about 'VBoxLinuxAdditions.run'?
+How about `VBoxLinuxAdditions.run`?
 Sounds about right.
 It succeeds.
 I restart.
 I don't have a shared folder.
 Yay.

 [#i_cant_believe_youve_done_this](#i_cant_believe_youve_done_this) is another
-resource which mentions that I should expect the shared folder under /media.
+resource which mentions that I should expect the shared folder under `/media`.
-It's not under /media.
+It's not under `/media`.
 But the question is about fixing it, so I guess if I follow the instructions, I should be good to go!

 First, I need to install the additions.
 Already done that.
 Next step.